pantheon-systems/ds-toolkit-react/src/components/Button/Button.docs.md

 The critical type should only be used for destructive actions, such as deletion of data.

-#### Tertiary
+#### Subtle

-The tertiary type should only be used when paired with another button, such as for a "cancel" action in a modal.
+The subtle type should only be used when paired with another button, such as for a "cancel" action in a modal.
 It should never be used independently.

 ## Buttons vs Links